 In order to fix a scratch, it’s important to understand the paint job of your car.
 The car paint is made up of 3 layers:

 - Primer: Which is the coat of paint over the bare metal body of the car.

 - Base Coat (color): This coat gives the car its color.

 You need to sand the scratched area.
-If the scratch is deep and you can feel it with your finger nail, you will need a 3000 grid sand paper.
+If the scratch is deep and you can feel it with your fingernail, you will need a 3000 grid sandpaper.
 The rule of thumb is, the lesser the number on the grit paper the less finely it is.
-This means that 3000 grit paper is not as fine as 5000 grit paper.
-So if the scratch is not so deep, you might want to rub it off with a 5000 grit sand paper.
+This means that the 3000 grit paper is not as fine as the 5000 grit paper.
+So if the scratch is not so deep, you might want to rub it off with a 5000 grit sandpaper.

 When sanding, you need to sand perpendicular to the scratch (against the grain of the scratch).
-A good tip while sanding is to place a kitchen sponge in between the sand paper.
-This helps even out the pressure you apply on the sand paper when rubbing the scratch.
-Sprinkle enough soapy water on the sand paper and the scratch and begin to rub perpendicular to the scratch.
+A good tip while sanding is to place a kitchen sponge in between the sandpaper.
+This helps even out the pressure you apply on the sandpaper when rubbing the scratch.
+Sprinkle enough soapy water on the sandpaper and scratch and begin to rub perpendicular to the scratch.
 You will need to put medium pressure on it.
 When you start scratching, wipe off the area every once in a while to check if the scratch is still there.
 You need to be careful not to sand too deep, so once the scratch is gone you need to stop sanding.

 The best part of this scratch removing technique is that you can remove scratches without any special tools.
 A tip to keep in mind is to gently sand the scratch and be mindful not to sand too deep into the paint.